jenkinsci/sysdig-secure-plugin/README.md

 ### Backend scan

-Backend scan connects to Sysdig Secure backend from the Jenkins master node, so it will use the [Jenkins proxy configuration](https://wiki.jenkins.io/display/JENKINS/JenkinsBehindProxy).
+Backend scan connects to Sysdig Secure backend from the Jenkins master node, so it uses the [Jenkins proxy configuration](https://wiki.jenkins.io/display/JENKINS/JenkinsBehindProxy).

 ### Inline scan